jsreport/jsreport/packages/jsreport-authentication/authServerTest/README.md

 Open jsreport at http://localhost:5488/, you will see the standard login screen but now there will be an extra button "LOGIN WITH AUTHSERVER", when you click that you will be redirected to the authorization server, there you will need to login.

 The Authorization server is configured to make any username as valid, but for the purpose of our test we need to use `admin` (because it needs to match an existing jsreport username), as password we can put any value, the login will pass normally no matter which password we use.
+We can use `guser` or `guser2` (login with `guser2` will give you a custom username display on studio) as users if we want to test a login flow based on groups, we just need to ensure that a users group `g1` exists on jsreport.

 After the login succeed we will now see a page in which we will give our consent/authorization, this basically tells the user that jsreport studio is going to access some specific information from its account. when the consent is finished (by clicking "Continue") we are now going to be redirected to the jsreport studio again, this time we are going to have an active session with the user `admin`.
 Internally the studio creates a session after getting successfully response from authorization server, this session is basically the same like if user were authenticating directly with its jsreport credentials in the studio login page, so any action the user does in studio from now should work the same.